Emmotes/ic_spoilers/docs/archive/volo.md

 # Basic Information

-Volothamp "Volo" Geddarm will be a new champion in the Fleetswake event on 5 March 2025.
+Volothamp "Volo" Geddarm will be a new champion in the Fleetswake event on 12 March 2025 (guesstimated a week after event start potentially due to the Worst the Wait event augment).

 <span class="champStatsTableColumn">
     <span class="champStatsTableRow">